-- Be a bank, insurance company, investment management company, or investment adviser as defined by the Investment Advisers Act of 1940. - Provide historical quarterly performance numbers calculated on a timeweighted basis, based on a composite of all fully discretionary accounts of similar investment.

-- Provide detailed information on the history of the firm, key personnel, key clients, fee schedule, and support personnel. - Clearly articulate the investment strategy that will be followed and document that the strategy has been successfully adhered to over time. - Must have been continuously engaged as an investment manager for five (5) or more years. - Must have at least two hundred million (\$200,000,000) dollars under management. - Assets that are to be placed in an investment management organization shall not exceed 20% of the organization's total asset under management. - Selected firms shall have no outstanding legal judgments or past judgments, which may reflect negatively upon the firm.
+- Be a bank, insurance company, investment management company, or investment adviser as defined by the Investment Advisers Act of 1940. - Must claim compliance to GIPS[®] standards and provide independent verification by a qualified third-party verifier. - Provide historical quarterly performance numbers calculated on a time-weighted basis, based on a composite of all fully discretionary accounts of similar investment. - Provide detailed information on the history of the firm, key personnel, key clients, fee schedule, and support personnel. - Clearly articulate the investment strategy that will be followed and document that the strategy has been successfully adhered to over time. - Must have been continuously engaged as an investment manager for five (5) or more years. - Must have at least two hundred million dollars under management. - Assets that are to be placed in an investment management organization shall not exceed 20% of the organization's total asset under management. - Selected firms shall have no outstanding legal judgments or past judgments, which may reflect negatively upon the firm. - Preferred if manager is a signatory of the United Nations Principles for Responsible Investment (UN PRI)